tPl0ch/symfony-phpqatools/README.md

   * A running jenkins CI server instance

   * The http://jenkins-php.org/ template implementation.
-    I have included this project's jenkins config.xml file inside the 'build' folder
+    I have included this project's jenkins config.xml file inside the 'build/jenkins-job-template' folder

-  * You need to implement some kind of service hook in your project from i.e. GitHub Service to your jenkins instance
+  * You need to implement some kind of service hook in your project from i.e. GitHub Service to your jenkins instance, (or you start your builds by hand in the admin section of your jenkins instance)

 1) Installing the PHP-QA-Tools Edition
 ----------------------------------